 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Tibet, the roof of the world, is a land of dramatic mountain ranges, stark open plains, and a truly unique culture and people group.
-The historical region in the southwest of China, lay largely undiscovered by outsiders until the beginning of the 20th century, but has since captured the worlds' imagination, where fascinated travellers seeking the unspoilt and more remote corners of the globe.
+Tibet, 'the roof of the world', is a land of dramatic mountain ranges, stark open plains and unique culture.
+It lay largely undiscovered by outsiders until the beginning of the 20th century, but now captures the world's imagination with fascinated travellers flocking to these unspoilt mountainscapes.

 The vast Tibetan territory consists of a massive plateau surrounded by towering mountain ranges: the Himalayas to the south; the Karakoram to the west; the Kunlun to the north; and smaller ranges fringe the east, forming a barrier between Tibet and China's internal provinces.
-Most of Tibet is several thousand feet above sea level, meaning that the air is thin.
-The region is a major draw for mountaineers, containing some of the world's highest and most picturesque mountain peaks, capped by Mount Everest at 29,029 feet (8,848m), in the Himalayas of Tibet's Tingri Country.
+Most of Tibet is several thousand feet above sea level, meaning that the air is thin, but the region is a major draw for mountaineers, containing some of the world's highest and most picturesque mountain peaks, capped by Mount Everest at 29,029 feet (8,848m).

-Tibet is unbelievably scenic, with towering snow-covered peaks, glaciated high passes, aquamarine lakes, primeval forests, and piercingly blue skies.
-Despite its altitude and the thick snow and ice covering the mountains, Tibet actually has snowfall only a few times each year, with plenty of sunshine the rest of the time.
-Tibet's major cities and towns are congregated mainly in the southern part of the region.
-Here, in the agricultural sector, are the capital Lhasa and the other major city of Shigatse, which offer the region's most well-known tourist attractions, including the Summer Palace of the Dalai Lama and the Rongbuk Monastery, which is the highest in the world and has fantastic views of Mount Everest.
+Tibet is unbelievably scenic, with towering snow-covered peaks, glaciated high passes, aquamarine lakes and primeval forests.
+Despite its altitude and thick snow and ice covering the mountains, Tibet actually has snowfall only a few times each year, with plenty of sunshine the rest of the time.
+Tibet's major cities and towns are congregated mainly in the southern part of the region; the capital Lhasa and the other major city of Shigatse offer the region's most well-known tourist attractions, including the Summer Palace of the Dalai Lama and the Rongbuk Monastery, which is the highest in the world and has fantastic views of Mount Everest.

 The palace is renowned for its interior splendour.
-It consists of two main sections: The White Palace is the secular section containing offices, dormitories, a Buddhist seminary and printing house; The Red Palace is the sacred sanctuary dedicated to religious study and Buddhist prayer.
-The Red Palace contains chapels where the mummified remains of three Dalai Lamas lie, and the Great West Hall famous for its rich murals.
-The only remaining structures dating from the 7th century are the Dharma Cave and the Saint's Chapel but the palace houses many ancient cultural treasures and relics.
+It consists of two main sections: the White Palace which is the secular section containing offices, dormitories, a Buddhist seminary and printing house; and the Red Palace, which is the sacred sanctuary dedicated to religious study and prayer.
+The latter contains chapels where the mummified remains of three Dalai Lamas lie, and the Great West Hall famous for its rich murals.
+The only remaining structures dating from the 7th century are the Dharma Cave and the Saint's Chapel, but the palace houses many ancient cultural treasures and relics.
 In fact, the palace contains over 10,000 shrines and 200,000 statues.

-The Jokhang Temple lies in the heart of old Lhasa.
+The Jokhang Temple lies in the heart of Lhasa.
 It was built nearly 1,300 years ago but remains the spiritual centre of Tibet, drawing pilgrims from all over the region who come to demonstrate piety to the Buddha.
 The original structure was enlarged under the reign of the Fifth Dalai Lama and it now stands as the product of Han, Tibetan and Nepalese architectural design.
-It is a four-storey timber temple with a golden roof and it contains numerous valuable cultural relics and sacred sculptures, and features some magnificent murals in the main hall.
-Possibly the most special statue is the site's original sculpture of Buddha, called Jobo, which is richly decorated with jewels and silk.
-An annual prayer festival is held in the temple, which is also the venue for the initiation of the Dalai Lamas.
-The Jokhang Temple is a UNESCO World Heritage Site and it is generally considered to be Tibet's most sacred and important temple.
-It is certainly one of the most popular tourist attractions in Lhasa.
-By all accounts, Jokhang Temple is a profoundly special place and it is said that travellers who stay long enough will discover that they are a Buddhist.
+It is a four-storey timber temple with a golden roof that contains a number of valuable cultural relics, sacred sculptures and magnificent murals.

-The Shigatse prefecture is the gateway for climbers to the North Col climbing route of the world's highest mountain, Mount Everest.
+The Shigatse prefecture is the gateway for climbers to the North Col route of the world's highest mountain.
 The ultimate climber's challenge, Mount Everest towers at 29,028 feet (8,848m) on the border between Tibet and Nepal.
-The Tibetan name for the peak is Mount Quomolangma, which means 'the third goddess'.
 Access to the Everest Base Camp is via the town of Tinggri.
-About 20 miles (30km) from the town hiking tracks take climbers on a 48-mile (78km) trek to the first camp.
+About 20 miles (30km) from the town, climbers embark on a 48-mile (78km) trek to the first camp.

 Tibet has a peculiar climate due to its unique topography and high altitude.
 The weather is harsh because the air is thin and temperatures can rise or drop suddenly.
 Tibet has a dry, cold climate and is particularly cold in the mountains and plateaus, which are swept by strong winds all year round.
 In summer (June to August), the daily temperature fluctuates greatly between day and night.
 At midday it may be 80°F (27°C), but after sunset the mercury plummets abruptly to as low as 32ºF (3°C).
 There is more sunshine in Tibet than many would expect, which prevents temperatures getting too low during the day.
 It does also make ultraviolet rays a problem for travellers, so they should be sure to take plenty of sunscreen no matter what the season.
 July and August are the wettest months, particularly in the central area around Lhasa, but average annual precipitation is actually very low.
 Northern Tibet experiences frequent thunderstorms and hail during the rainy months.